matthew-c-austin/reading-notes/201/class-02.md

 For CSS we learn about how to avoid inline styling, as well as some of the terminology for the structure of CSS (selector, declarations, properties, values)

-For JavaScript we learn about comparison operators in detail, as well as general operators
+For JavaScript we learn about comparison operators in detail, as well as general operators.

+There was also an article on git commit messages and how to properly write them.
+See here [git-commit](https://cbea.ms/git-commit/)

 ## Learn HTML